-The reference group will affect individual behaviour by encouraging acceptance of group norms.
-This commonly goes through two stages - compliance and internalization.
+The reference group will also affect individual behaviour.
+This may be through overt pressure to conform or by more subtle processes.
+Acceptance of group norms commonly goes through two stages - compliance and internalization.
 Initially, a group member complies in order not to be rejected by the group, although he or she may behave differently when away from the group.
 Progressively, however, the individual accepts the norm whether with the group or not - the group norm has been internalized.
 As noted by Chell (1987), pressure on members to conform can cause problems when:

-- there is incompatibility between a member's personal goals and those of the group; - there is no sense of pride in being a member of the group; - the member is not fully integrated with the group; - the price of conformity is too high.
+- there is incompatibility between a member's personal goals and those of the group; - there is no sense of pride from being a member of the group; - the member is not fully integrated with the group; - the price of conformity is too high.